django-cms/django-cms/docs/reference/configuration.rst

 default
     None

-When set the CMS page wizards will target the specified placeholder when adding any content supplied in the wizards' "Content" field.
-If this is left unset, or, the specified placeholder (by slot name) is not editable, is a static placeholder or is simply not found, then the content will target the first suitable placeholder found on the page's template.
+When set to an editable, non-static placeholder that is available on the page template, the CMS page wizards will target the specified placeholder when adding any content supplied in the wizards' "Content" field.
+If this is left unset, then the content will target the first suitable placeholder found on the page's template.

 .. setting:: CMS_WIZARD_CONTENT_PLUGIN